Todd P. Kelsey Sells 3,000 Shares of Plexus Corp. (NASDAQ:PLXS) Stock

 Plexus Corp.
-(NASDAQ:PLXS – Get Rating) CEO Todd P. Kelsey sold 3,000 shares of the business’s stock in a transaction dated Thursday, July 28th.
-The shares were sold at an average price of $90.00, for a total value of $270,000.00.
-Following the completion of the transaction, the chief executive officer now directly owns 28,451 shares of the company’s stock, valued at approximately $2,560,590.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+(NASDAQ:PLXS – Get Rating) CEO Todd P. Kelsey sold 3,000 shares of the stock in a transaction dated Wednesday, August 3rd.
+The shares were sold at an average price of $94.56, for a total transaction of $283,680.00.
+Following the completion of the transaction, the chief executive officer now directly owns 104,528 shares in the company, valued at $9,884,167.68.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Plexus (NASDAQ:PLXS – Get Rating) last released its quarterly earnings results on Wednesday, July 27th.
-The technology company reported $1.33 earnings per share for the quarter, topping the consensus estimate of $1.10 by $0.23.
-The company had revenue of $981.00 million for the quarter, compared to analysts’ expectations of $906.32 million.
-Plexus had a return on equity of 11.05% and a net margin of 3.31%.
-The business’s quarterly revenue was up 20.5% compared to the same quarter last year.
-During the same period in the previous year, the business posted $0.99 earnings per share.
-Equities research analysts anticipate that Plexus Corp. will post 4.1 earnings per share for the current year.
+The technology company reported $1.33 EPS for the quarter, topping analysts’ consensus estimates of $1.10 by $0.23.
+The business had revenue of $981.00 million for the quarter, compared to analyst estimates of $906.32 million.
+Plexus had a net margin of 3.43% and a return on equity of 11.79%.
+Plexus’s revenue for the quarter was up 20.5% compared to the same quarter last year.
+During the same period last year, the firm earned $0.99 earnings per share.
+As a group, sell-side analysts predict that Plexus Corp. will post 4.44 earnings per share for the current year.

 Analyst Ratings Changes

-Several brokerages have commented on PLXS.
-Needham & Company LLC boosted their target price on Plexus from $93.00 to $105.00 and gave the stock a “maintains” rating in a research note on Friday.
-Benchmark began coverage on Plexus in a research note on Wednesday.
-They set a “buy” rating and a $98.00 target price for the company.
-Finally, Raymond James reissued a “maintains” rating on shares of Plexus in a research note on Friday.
-One research analyst has rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat, Plexus has a consensus rating of “Moderate Buy” and a consensus price target of $103.25.
+PLXS has been the topic of several research analyst reports.
+Benchmark initiated coverage on shares of Plexus in a research report on Wednesday, July 27th.
+They issued a “buy” rating and a $98.00 price objective on the stock.
+Raymond James raised shares of Plexus from a “market perform” rating to an “outperform” rating and set a $100.00 price objective on the stock in a research report on Tuesday, June 7th.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $99.50.

 About Plexus